hawkinsw/CPPTimes/BasicsWithConnect4.md

 ## What's News

-Student athletes who play fall sports are returning to their craft this week.
-They are working out in preseason training and competitions to make sure that they have nailed the basics.
-Thanks to NIL, athletes aren't the only ones who need to focus on the fundamentals -- computer scientists learning C++ can now become Tik Tok stars and earn enough cash to leave college debt free.
+Tonight marks the unofficial end to Fall sports with the NCAA Football Championship taking place in Houston.
+The stars tonight will have plenty of NIL money thanks to their primetime, nationwide television.
+However, they aren't the only ones who need to think about marketing themselves -- computer scientists learning C++ can now become Tik Tok stars and earn enough cash to leave college debt free.

 ## Nail the Basics